f-erm/SODAR/README.md

 ### Configuration files

 * **config.yaml** contains all pipeline parameters.
-* **samples.tsv**: contains metadata annotations.
-An example file can be downloaded, have in mind not all columns will be necessary.
+* **samples.tsv/txt**: contains metadata annotations.
+An example file is part of the repo.
+Keep in mind not all columns will be necessary.

 ## Usage